rikytogni/tutorial_git/README_CFDEMcoupling.md

 LIGGGHTS® and CFDEM® are registered trade marks of DCS Computing GmbH, the producer of the LIGGGHTS® software and the CFDEM®coupling softwar; see http://www.cfdem.com/terms-trademark-policy for details.

+CFDEM®coupling-PUBLIC  is open-source, distributed under the terms of the GNU Public License, version 3 or later.
+CFDEM®coupling-PUBLIC is part of CFDEM®project: www.liggghts.com | www.cfdem.com.
+Core developer and main author: Christoph Goniva, christoph.goniva@dcs-computing.com

 \* *This offering is not approved or endorsed by OpenCFD Limited, the producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.*

-Discrete Element Method Particle Simulation Software, distributed by DCS Computing GmbH, Linz, Austria.
-LIGGGHTS® is a registered trade marks of DCS Computing GmbH, the producer of the LIGGGHTS® software; see http://www.cfdem.com/terms-trademark-policy for details.

-LIGGGHTS®-PUBLIC is open-source, distributed under the terms of the GNU Public License, version 2 or later.
-LIGGGHTS®-PUBLIC is part of CFDEM(R)project: www.liggghts.com | www.cfdem.com Core developer and main author: Christoph Kloss, christoph.kloss@dcs-computing.com

-CFDEM®coupling-PUBLIC provides an open source parallel coupled CFD-DEM framework combining the strengths of LIGGGHTS® DEM code and the Open Source CFD package OpenFOAM® \*.

-The CFDEM®coupling-PUBLIC allows to expand standard CFD solvers of OpenFOAM® \* to include a coupling to the DEM code LIGGGHTS®.
-In this toolbox the particle representation within the CFD solver is organized by "cloud" classes.
-Key functionalities are organised in sub-models (e.g. force models, data exchange models, etc.), which can easily be selected and combined by dictionary settings.

-The coupled solvers run fully parallel on distributed-memory clusters.

-\* This offering is not approved or endorsed by OpenCFD Limited, the producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.

 </div>

-CFDEM®coupling-PUBLIC is released by DCS Computing GmbH, Linz, Austria.

-CFDEM®coupling-PUBLIC  is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Fundation; either version 3 of the License, or (at your option) any later version.

-CFDEM®coupling-PUBLIC  is part of CFDEMproject: www.liggghts.com | www.cfdem.com

-Core developer and main author: Christoph Goniva, christoph.goniva@dcs-computing.com

-LIGGGHTS® and CFDEM® are registered trade marks of DCS Computing GmbH, the producer of the LIGGGHTS® software and the CFDEM®coupling software See http://www.cfdem.com/terms-trademark-policy for details.

 ## LIGGGHTS® version information
 All LIGGGHTS® versions are based on a specific version of LIGGGHTS®, as printed in the file src/version.h.
 LIGGGHTS® versions are identidied by a version number (e.g. ‘3.0’), a branch name (which is ‘LIGGGHTS®-PUBLIC’ for your release of LIGGGHTS), compilation info (date / time stamp and user name), and a LAMMPS version number (which is the LAMMPS version that the LIGGGHTS®-PUBLIC release is based on).
 The LAMMPS “version” is the date when it was released, such as 1 May 2010.